Graph Shortest Path Algorithms Overview

 .

-Sometimes, you don't need to find the shortest path to all nodes, but only from a start node src
+In many algorithm problems, we don't need to find the shortest paths from a start node to all other nodes.
+We only need to find the shortest path from a start node src

 to a target node dst